-Next, your U.S. citizen "husband" or "wife" would have to file a petition on your behalf (using USCIS Form I-130) and pay the USCIS fee.
+Next, the U.S. citizen "husband" or "wife" would have to file a petition on the immigrant's behalf (using USCIS Form I-130) and pay the USCIS fee.
 You'd have to enclose a copy of your marriage certificate.

-After that's approved, the process would depend on whether you're living in the U.S. (in which case you might, if you entered legally or are in legal status), be able to "adjust status"—that is, apply for and get your green card without leaving.
+After that's approved, the process would depend on whether the immigrant is living in the United States.
+If you are, and you entered legally or are in legal status), you might be able to "adjust status"—that is, apply for and get your green card without leaving.
 If you're overseas, you'd use the process called "Consular Processing."
 In either case, expect lots of fees, forms to fill out, requests for documents, all leading up to a personal interview.

-As a condition of your immigrating, your U.S. spouse would need to show evidence of sufficient income or assets to support you.
+As a condition of the foreign-born person immigrating, the U.S. spouse would need to show evidence of sufficient income or assets to provide support.
 For details, see, Financial Support You'll Need to Apply For a Family-Based Green Card.
-What's more, he or she would have to sign an I-864 Affidavit of Support promising to repay the U.S. government if you end up needing government assistance.
-That obligation lasts for approximately ten years, even if you divorce!
-That should make your U.S. friend think twice.
+What's more, the U.S. spouse would have to sign an I-864 Affidavit of Support, which promises to repay the U.S. government if the immigrant ends up needing government assistance.
+That obligation lasts for approximately ten years, even if the couple divorces!
+That should make the U.S. citizen think twice.

-The final step in the process (and by now, several months have already gone by) is for you to attend an interview, either with an overseas consular official or at a USCIS office.
+The final step in the process (and by now, several months will have already gone by) is for the immigrant to attend an interview, either with an overseas consular official or at a USCIS office.

-If you're adjusting status in the U.S., your spouse will need to attend the interview as well.
-You'll be expected to show up at the interview with lots of evidence that your marriage is the real thing: documents showing things like the birth of children, shared real estate, insurance, bank accounts, car ownership, and so on.
+If adjusting status in the United States, the U.S. spouse will need to attend the interview as well.
+You'll be expected to show up at the USCIS office with lots of evidence that the marriage is the real thing: documents showing things like the birth of children and shared real estate, insurance, bank accounts, car ownership, and so on.

-The interview also gives the immigration authorities an opportunity to ask you lots of probing and personal questions.
+The USCIS interview also gives the immigration authorities an opportunity to ask lots of probing and personal questions.
 Learn more in What Happens at The Green Card Marriage Interview?

-Let's say that you got through the interview successfully, and you are awarded a green card.
-You'd take a look at it and notice that it has a two-year expiration date on it.
-That's right, the hardest part would be yet ahead of you.
-Under U.S. immigration law, if your marriage is less than two years old at the time of initial approval for lawful permanent residence or entry to the U.S. on an immigrant visa, you must go through another two-year testing period (called "conditional residence") before you get a permanent green card.
+Let's say that you got through the interview successfully, and the immigrant is awarded a green card.
+You take a look and notice that it has a two-year expiration date on it.
+That's right, the hardest part lies ahead.
+Under U.S. immigration law, if a marriage is less than two years old at the time of initial approval for lawful permanent residence or entry to the U.S. on an immigrant visa, you must go through a two-year testing period (called "conditional residence") before the immigrant receives a permanent green card.

-Even if you weren't living together before, the immigration authorities will expect to see you sharing space now.
-And this is when things can get really tough for people committing fraudulent marriages.
-Every immigration attorney has heard stories of couples where one or both of them would bring home a boyfriend or girlfriend, run up debt, or otherwise get on the other person's nerves.
-At the very least, the friendship is likely to suffer.
+Even if you weren't living together before, U.S. immigration authorities will expect to see you sharing space now.
+This is when things can get really tough for people committing fraudulent marriages, for the reasons discussed earlier.

-And at the end of that two-year period, you'd be expected to turn in another application (USCIS Form I-751), containing yet more evidence of your shared life, and both your signatures.
-If USCIS isn't convinced by your application, then the two of you would be called in for another interview, and the whole fraud might be exposed.
+At the end of that two-year period, the couple is expected to turn in another application (USCIS Form I-751), containing yet more evidence of a shared life, and both signatures.
+If USCIS isn't convinced by this application, then the two of you would be called in for another interview, and the whole fraud might be exposed.

-Just to clarify, though we've mentioned attorneys hearing about marriage fraud cases, that's not because they'll help you with such an endeavor.
-Attorneys have an ethical obligation to not assist in a fraud and are likely to withdraw from your case if they see that they are risking their reputation.
+Just to clarify, though we've mentioned attorneys who hear about marriage fraud cases, that's not because they'll help anyone with such an endeavor.
+Attorneys have a professional, ethical obligation to not assist in any form of fraud.
+They are likely to withdraw from your case if they see that they are risking their reputation.